RehanAli21/hand_sign_project/electronTest/README.md

 ## Requirements

--   Deveoper must have install node with python and vs build tools (node automatically install this on selecting install chocolatey in install options)
+-   Developer must have install node with python and vs build tools (node automatically install this on selecting install chocolatey in install options)
 -   install node-gyp globally